7 (Lil Nas X EP): Songs

-"Rodeo", originally with Cardi B, was not made a single until a remix featuring Nas was released on January 27, 2020, one day after it was performed at the Grammys.
-The remix was used for the music video in which Nas makes an appearance.
+"Rodeo", originally featuring Cardi B, was not made a single until a remix featuring Nas was released on January 27, 2020, one day after it was performed at the Grammys.
+The remix peaked at number 22 on the Billboard Hot 100 and was used for the music video in which Nas makes an appearance.
+The official audio for the original version currently has over 98,000,000 views and around 1,800,000 likes as of 2025, with the music video for the remix gaining over 181,000,000 views and around 2,900,000 likes as of 2025.

+Three other songs from the EP would also hit the charts.
+"F9mily (You & Me)", featuring Blink-182 drummer Travis Barker, would hit number 34 on the Official Aotearoa Music Charts in New Zealand and number 97 in the Rolling Stone Top 100, "Kick It" would hit number 33 on the Official Aotearoa Music Charts, and "C7osure (You Like)" (where Lil Nas X came out as gay) hit number 27 on the Official Aotearoa Music Charts, number 60 on the LTU charts in Lithuania, and number 14 on the Bubbling Under Hot 100 charts.
+"Bring U Down" was the only song from the EP to not chart in any capacity.

 Critical reception

 7 received mixed reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, 7 received an average score of 57, based on 11 reviews, indicating "mixed or average reviews".

 Mikael Wood at the Los Angeles Times considered it among the best debut efforts of the year, calling the songs on 7 "vivid, funny, full of feeling and supremely catchy, even if they don't quite offer a clear picture of who Lil Nas X is offstage or off-screen."
 Brittany Spanos, writing for Rolling Stone praised the EP's "carefully balanced earnestness and playfulness," but agreed with Wood: "Still, it leaves more questions than answers about what and who Lil Nas X wants to be."
 In a mixed review, Garrett Gravley at Consequence of Sound described the EP as a "musical Chex Mix — lightweight and best consumed in selective increments, but also strangely addictive."

 Other reviews were more negative.
 Brian Josephs at Entertainment Weekly criticized its "failed versatility", summarizing by saying, "With 7, there's too little conviction to tell if a full project is something Lil Nas X wants to do.
 At best, there's a set of half-considered songs."
 Alphonse Pierre gave it a poor review for Pitchfork, commenting, "For the entirety of 7, it's unclear if Lil Nas X actually likes music [...]
 The EP ends up being a set of nothingness [...] content made for the sake of justifying its existence."